MajorZiploc/tooling_notes/inkscape/notes.md

 ## draw shape from center out
 ctrl + shift

+# identify hovered over object in Obect Explorer side bar
+hold ctrl + alt and hover over each element it will reduce opacity of all other objects on the canvas

 # deep select the path in the layer and group
 <ctrl>+<left_click>